GDR ID-Card Stalinstadt (DDR-Museum in Pirna)

 In the GDR, the city was a “special supply area,” and the ironworks combine a “focal point operation,” so both received preferential deliveries.
 In the early 1960s, the supply of everyday necessities in Stalinstadt was also considerably better than in comparable cities in the GDR.
 GDR Stalinstadt Museum Pirna

 Given the short existence of the city under the name STALINSTADT, the circumstances as described with the rather low number of citizens, we can assume not many ID cards/passports will exist with a POB Stalinstadt or documents issued there.
-I was contacting the city archive of Eisenhuettenstadt, but the support and feedback were weak.
+I contacted the city archive of Eisenhuettenstadt, but the support and feedback were weak.

 The GDR ID card displayed in the DDR Museum in Pirna is hence a true treasure!
 Many thanks to Conny Kaden for allowing me to display the documents here.